ScriptRelics/Sublime_Install/README.md

 	File​Browser - https://packagecontrol.io/packages/FileBrowser 	# browse your files in a normal tab
-		Press: Ctrl + Shift + P  and run this command: Package Control: Satisfy Dependencies Paste/Add this to your keybinds: Preferences > Key Bindings [
+		Press: Ctrl + Shift + P  and run this command: Package Control: Satisfy Dependencies Paste/Add this to your key bindings: Preferences > Key Bindings [
 				{
 			  "keys": ["f1"],